DEIB-GECO/simsearch/docs/_sources/usage.rst.txt

-  * **Distance between regions based on:** Used to decide whether to take into consideration the distance between the centers of the regions, or the distance between the right end of the first region and the start of the second region.
+  * **Distance between regions based on:** Used to decide whether to take into consideration the distance between the centers of the regions, or the distance between the right end of the first region and the left end of the second region.
 The normalized centroid distance is equal to the centroid distance divided by half the sum of the lengths of the matching regions.
 It permits to avoid loosing information with large regions that may overlap although